OE9NAT/LimeNQR/README.md

 A intuitive gaphical user interface (GUI) for a software defined radio (SDR) which is used for the nuclear quadrupole resonance (NQR) spectroscopy was developed.
 Additional a automatic data handling system was impplemented as it is essential for an efficient testing and measuring.
 A automated structured workflow minimises the risk of experiment errors an the loss of important acquired data.
 Additionally a Sequence generator was implemented with the ability to dynamic select, from one pulse up to ten pulses.
 The GUI is able to be used to set the represented Phases from φmin =0 up till φmax =2π for every pulse and all the hardware specific parameters.
 As one of the requirement was that the Software will be used for a lab exercise with students, it should include warning statements if destructive settings are saved to be run on the SDR.
 On the other hand for experienced user it has the ability to load standardised .cfg files from the system.

-To start the GUI, run in the terminal window the start.py file.
+To start the GUI, run in the terminal window the start.py file with python.
+´´´
+>python3 start.py
+´´´

 This Program will first chek the right version of python.
 It will also chek if all necessary imports and modulse are available.